 Journalism and Media Development

 The Tanzanian Journalists for Conservation is a newly registered organization that is the core of a new community.
 Along with our partner in Tanzania, the Serengeti Preservation Foundation, our goal is to expand this community and provide ongoing workshops, social media and online support, field trips, research opportunities, recognition, and awards.

-Four workshops with two field trips to national parks have been held, giving a strong core of support to build on.
+5 workshops with 3 field trips to national parks have been held, giving a strong core of support to build on.
 (Right) Meyasi Meshilieck, Director of the Serengeti Preservation Foundation, provides instruction to journalists.

 On safari in Tarangire National Park with journalists.

 Many journalists know little about their protected areas and wildlife.